EduardoGarzon/Guarda-Mirim-System-PESI/README.md

 ***
 Implementation of a class management system for the discipline project PESI (Software Engineering Process I).
 ***
-Frontend: HTML, CSS, JS to Bootstrap.
+Frontend: HTML, CSS, JS and Bootstrap Framework.
 ***
 Backend: Java with Springboot framework and MySQL Database.
 ***